CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

 * `standard`: The accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA.
 * `runners`: The test runners to use: axe (run tests using aXe-core), htmlcs (default,  run tests using HTML CodeSniffer).

 That's it.
-You can run this setup locally using npm and you will see the following output (truncated for brevity):
+You can run this setup locally using npm, and you will see the following output (truncated for brevity):

 ```bash
 dmundra in ~/workspace/accessibility/accessibility on branch main > npm run start-detached